castle/castle-java/README.md

 The strategy for merging contexts is a recursive one.
 More specifically, when the optional context is provided, the merging strategy works as follows:
+* If the optional context is `null`, the context returned is an empty JSON.
 * If the optional context contains a key and a non-null value, then:
     - if there was no such key in the original context, the client appends the key and value;
     - otherwise, the client merges the value of the key in the default context with the value of the